EN

 Hello, Jambo, and Namaste!
 I was born and raised in Kenya, Africa in a fourth-generation East Indian immigrant family.
 I grew up in a sleepy little town called Kisumu, which is on the shores of the Lake Victoria (the second largest fresh water lake in the world).
 Our town is known for its breathtaking equatorial sunsets, and I grew up close to nature: forming a love and respect for the outdoors.
 I arrived in the US in 2002, and Portland has been home since 2013.
 I am multilingual (fluent in English, Gujarati, Hindi, Swahili, and Punjabi), and have lived in several different states in the US, as well as in Canada and England.
 As a therapist, I draw heavily from my own experience as a transnational citizen: believing fully in the interconnected nature of our human experience.
 I am a product of multiple cultures and view the world from a global lens.

 I graduated from Portland State University with a Masters in Counseling.
 I also hold a Masters in Sociology with a focus on the arrival and adjustment experiences of immigrants and refugees to the US.
 I am dual specialized in providing mental health therapy, and working with individuals with (dis)abilities or living chronic pain/illness (or an intersection of both body and mind concerns).
 I am registered with the Oregon Board of Licensed Professional Counselors and Therapists as a Licensed Professional Counselor.
 My license number is C6775.
-I am also a National Certified Counselor (NCC).
+I am also registered with the Washington State Department of Health as a Mental Health Counselor Associate.
+My license number is MC61288725.
 Over the last few years, I have accrued intensive experience working in different clinical settings as a therapist.
 I have experience working with individuals, couples, as well as groups in therapy.
 For a list of services I currently offer, please visit the Counseling page.

 My work is based on a social justice and empowerment orientation: It prioritizes healing and well-being through a brave/safe acknowledgement of social and personal barriers and an augmentation of individual strengths and abilities.
 I aim to center the values of equity, inclusion and accessibility in therapy by reducing barriers to care while increasing holistic supports.
 I incorporate current research and evidence based approaches – which are culturally and individually tailored and take into consideration the unique identity intersections of my clients.
 My work also addresses the influence of systems of inequity and oppression as well as historical, cultural and communal trauma.
 Also present in my work is an acknowledgement and understanding of the history, cultural context, systems, and socio-political context of our city and state.